List of world records in chess: Best and worst results in simultaneous exhibitions

+The absolute worst result in a simultaneous exhibition was two wins and 18 losses (10%) by Joe Hayden, aged 17, in August 1977.
+Hayden wanted to set an American record by playing 180 people simultaneously at a shopping center in Cardiff, New Jersey, but only 20 showed up to play.
+Hayden lost 18 of the games (including one to a seven-year-old).
+His two wins were scored against his mother and a player who got tired of waiting and left mid-game, thus forfeiting the game.

 Most games in blindfold exhibitions

 The record for the most games played in a blindfold simultaneous exhibition is 48, set by Timur Gareyev in December 2016, when he played 48 opponents over 20 hours, scoring 35 wins, 7 draws and 6 losses.

 Most players taking part in a multi-simul

 20,500 players played simultaneously on December 24, 2010, in Ahmadabad, India.
 Then-World Champion Viswanathan Anand was a guest of honor for this event and participated in the simul.

 Most simultaneous games

 On February 8–9, 2011, Iranian grandmaster Ehsan Ghaem-Maghami played for 25 hours against 604 players, winning 580 (97.35%) of the games, drawing 16, and losing 8.

+Most simultaneous games with clock

+On June 9, 2025, Belgian grandmaster Daniel Dardha played a timed simultaneous exhibition against 50 players.
+On every board, Dardha and each of his opponents started the game with a time of 2 hours on the clock.
+Dardha won 40 games, drew 7 games and lost 3 games (87%).

 Writing-related records

 Longest-running chess column

 Leonard Barden's daily chess column for the London Evening Standard began in June 1956, and was published daily in the printed newspaper until July 30, 2010, a total run of 54 years and 1 month.
 It then continued online until January 31, 2020, for a total of 63 years, 7 months and 27 days without missing a day.